elohmrow/front-end-concept/readme.md

 * Change the rest tools base URL
 * Add the rest role to anonymous
 * Allow anonymous to access the website node
-* Remove useless config in the CORS filter
+* Remove default config in the CORS filter

 ### Angular
 * Download the [Angular CLI library](https://cli.angular.io/)
 * Execute **npm install** to install the necessary library (root: ../angular-app)
 * Execute **ng build** to generate the distribution files anf make your change available in the pages app
 * Execute **ng serve** to start the [Angular app](http://localhost:4200/)
-* All the constants (DAM URL, REST URL, page node name, ...) are defined in the Angualar environment file.
+* All the constants (DAM URL, REST URL, page node name, ...) are defined in the Angular environment file.

 ### Magnolia
 * When using freemarker, Magnolia creates the area node on the first page opening